evolvingstuff/MetaList/README.md

 # MetaList-2.0

-MetaList is powerful way to take notes and organize your thoughts.
+MetaList is a powerful way to take notes and organize your thoughts.

 ## Features